Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![main-page-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/main-page-desktop.png)

-4. Steps of how it works – Originally I planned to have these steps as all showing and the user to hover to reveal more information.
+4. Steps of how it works – Originally, I planned to have these steps as all showing and the user to hover to reveal more information.
 I decided to change this and add bootstrap carousel to improve the interactivity for the user.
 This gives the website a cleaner and simpler look.
 There are 4 steps, each shown as an image with a caption.
 When this is hovered over (clicked on mobile/tablet), a more detailed description of this step is revealed to the user.
-This was done using Javascript with JQuery.
+This was done using JavaScript with JQuery.

 ![steps-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/steps-desktop.png)